Limited launch: MAY batch, 85% claimed

 But L-theanine's real power shows up when you combine it with caffeine.
 A systematic review published in Cureus analyzed clinical trials on the caffeine and L-theanine combination and concluded it shows "favorable clinical significance in the domains of attention, memory, cognition, and hyperactivity."
 The combination improved short-term sustained attention and overall cognition across multiple study populations.

 A 2025 double-blind, placebo-controlled crossover study went further, showing that a high-dose L-theanine and caffeine combination improved selective attention even in sleep-deprived young adults.
-That's not a marginal effect.
-That's performance rescue under stress, and it's a key reason this pairing appears in so many brain supplements.
+That's meaningful, especially in situations involving fatigue and sleep loss, and it's a key reason this pairing appears in so many brain supplements.

 CompoundPrimary EffectOnsetDuration